 Color Phase Black Bears

 Color phase (which is still a black bear, no matter what color they are) is another issue.
-Some area’s have very high color phase like Arizona (highest percentage (90%)–I know weird, huh)…but you can’t hunt baited bears in Arizona, Idaho (50%) and Alberta (50%).
-Other states and provinces have it as well but these are the most well known.
-Alaska, Maine and Eastern Canada are pretty much all jet black areas.
+Some areas have very high color phase like Arizona (90%)…but you can’t hunt baited bears in Arizona, Idaho (50%), Alberta (50%), and Saskatchewan (25%).

 Bow vs. Rifle

 Safety really is not really much of an issue while hunting baited black bears.
-If you bow hunt–take your bow.
+If you bow hunt, then you should absolutely take your bow.
 They are very close and you will have a good amount of time to make a good shot.
-One note, if a bear climbs your tree, which actually happens quite often, don’t panic, they are just curious.
+One note, if a bear climbs your tree, like in the picture above, which actually happens quite often, don’t panic, they are just curious.
 Just take a bottle of water with you into the stand and if they start to climb, pour water on their head and they will go right down.